chiva/Nyager/README.markdown

 Everything autostarts during boot, so just power it up and wait.
 It can work fully unattended.

 If you want to see how things are going:

--Web interface: located on port 1471, login with your root username and password.
+- Web interface: located on port 1471, login with your root username and password.
--SSH: run *tail -f /tmp/status.log* It will show the same log as in the web interface, it also autoupdates.
+- SSH: run *tail -f /tmp/status.log* It will show the same log as in the web interface, it also autoupdates.

 Thanks to
 ---------